Strengthening Rural Communities – Rebuilding Regional Communities

 The Rebuilding Regional Communities SRC funding stream has now closed – there will be no further funding rounds.

-The Strengthening Rural Communities (SRC) Rebuilding Regional Communities (RRC) stream offered small remote, rural and regional communities across Australia the opportunity to access funds for a broad range of initiatives that directly and clearly benefitted local communities.
+The Strengthening Rural Communities (SRC) Rebuilding Regional Communities (RRC) stream gives small remote, rural and regional communities across Australia the opportunity to access funds for a broad range of initiatives that directly and clearly benefit local communities.

 Recognising the impacts of COVID-19 on communities, the Australian Government partnered with FRRR to distribute $5 million from 2022 to 2024 to support community-led initiatives that: